Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Difference (CD)

-CD serves as a metric that compares the classification difficulty between two groups.
+\end{definition} CD serves as a metric that compares the classification difficulty between two groups.
 A smaller CD indicates that the groups have similar separability between their positive and negative classes, whereas a larger CD implies a large disparity in separability.
 A recent work~\citep{dutta2020there} used CD to show an impossibility result: if CD is not zero, it is impossible to achieve fairness without sacrificing accuracy.
 While \citet{dutta2020there} draws a connection between CD and fairness, their analysis was limited to whether CD equals zero or not.
 In this work, we go one step further by relating the value of CD to the steepness of the fairness–accuracy curves.
-Below we clarify this relation, how Chernoff Difference (CD) functions as a notion of fairness, and how it relates to Equal Opportunity (EO).
+Below we clarify this relation, how CD operates as a notion of fairness, and how it relates to traditional notions of fairness like equal opportunity (EO).